 - Audit: Evaluate how the ASR rule would impact your organization if enabled

-To use ASR rules, you need either a Windows 10 Enterprise E3 or E5 license.
-We recommend an E5 license so you can take advantage of the advanced monitoring and reporting capabilities available in Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP).
-These advanced capabilities aren't available with an E3 license, but you can develop your own monitoring and reporting tools to use in conjunction with ASR rules.
+To use ASR rules, you must have either a Windows 10 Enterprise E3 or E5 license.
+We recommend E5 licenses so you can take advantage of the advanced monitoring and reporting capabilities that are available in Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP).
+Advanced monitoring and reporting capabilities aren't available with an E3 license, but you can develop your own monitoring and reporting tools to use in conjunction with ASR rules.

 You can enable attack surface reduction rules by using any of these methods: